MrLixm/MrLixm.github.io/site/src/blog/openexr-2026/index.md

     -   with _floats_ (0.25,0.2536,1.23,156.3, ...).

     Both have a maximum and a minimum value, the difference being the step possible between each value.
-We will focus on floats because that what OpenEXR was designed for.
+We will focus on floats because that's what OpenEXR was designed for.

     One important point to remember being that mathematical floats can have an infinite decimal representation (like π (pi)), yet